U.S. Coast Guard Requirements for Able Seaman Rating

-- AB Sail requires 180 days of deck service on sailing school vessels, oceanographic research vessels powered primarily by sail or equivalent sail vessels on any navigable waters of the U.S.
+- AB Sail requires 180 days of deck service on sailing school vessels, oceanographic research vessels powered primarily by sail or equivalent sail vessels, on any navigable waters of the U.S.

-Lifeboatman is a required all Able Seaman ratings.
-To qualify as lifeboatman the applicant must complete an approved "Proficiency in Survival Craft" course.
+Lifeboatman qualification is required for all Able Seaman ratings.
+To obtain the Lifeboatman endorsement you must complete a USCG Approved course.
+See TRLMI's Proficiency in Survival Craft/Lifeboatman course.

 In order to use an Able Seaman rating on INTERNATIONAL WATERS, the following additional trainings are required under the International Standards of Training, Certification, and Watchkeeping Code (STCW) for seagoing vessels:

 Basic Training is an STCW endorsement required for Able Seaman ratings.
 See TRLMI's Basic Training course.

 RFPNW (Rating Forming Part of a Navigational Watch) is an STCW endorsement required for Able Seamen on international waters.
 To get RFPNW endorsement you must meet the sea service, training, and assessment requirements for it.
 The USCG checklist of requirements is located here on the National Maritime Center website: https://www.dco.uscg.mil/nmc/checklist/.
 Under Deck Ratings click on STCW-RFPNW.
 Also see TRLMI's RFPNW course.

 Able Seafarer-Deck is an STCW endorsement that also requires sea service and training.
 It requires sea service that must have been accrued after you meet the RFPNW qualifications.
 See checklist for Deck Ratings and click on STCW Able Seafarer-Deck.

 For full information on credential requirements, refer to the USCG National Maritime Center website.